VideoRecorderMp4 C++ library

 endif()

-The 3rdparty/CMakeLists.txt file adds the VideoRecorderMp4 folder to your project and excludes the test application and example from compiling (by default, the test application and example are excluded from compiling if VideoRecorderMp4 is included as a sub-repository).
+The 3rdparty/CMakeLists.txt file adds the VideoRecorderMp4 folder to your project and excludes the test application from compilation (by default, the test application is excluded from compilation when VideoRecorderMp4 is included as a sub-repository).
 Your repository’s new structure will be:

 CMakeLists.txt